kelsiesmurphy/Unread/README.md

 ### Unread

 <!-- BRIEF -->
 Unread is a book tracking app created for the CodeClan Javascript group project in week 9 of the professional software development course.
-It allows users to track the books they read, displays the statistics of this with charts, and suggests new books to the user, using the OpenLibrary API.
+It allows multiple users to track the books they read, using the OpenLibrary API.
 It was created in January 2023 by Andromeda, Anne, Delphine and Kelsie.

 #### MVP
 A user should be able to:
-* Search books from an API, find a specific one and add it to your database
+* Search books from an API, find a specific one and add it to the database
 * View, edit and delete it.
 * Mark the book as read, or still to read.

 #### Extensions
+* Allow for multiple users
 * Suggest a book - randomly generated from the app
 * Using a graph to see your progress over the year.
 A visual of your books per year.